MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Dynamics 365 Fraud Protection gives you the flexibility to create custom rules based on observed patterns, policies, or business objectives.
 Custom rules enable your analysts to write business logic for automated decision making and customize this logic to meet your unique business needs.
 Rules use a combination of inputs including values in the event response payload and machine learning-based scores to assess the risk of an event.
 You can configure rules to automatically accept, block, review, or challenge events based on these inputs.
 For example, you could create a rule that rejects account logins from certain email domains, when the risk score is high.

+> [!NOTE]
+> You cannot view or create rules in the INT environment.
+You must use the PROD environment.

 ### Purchase, account creation, and account login events

 You can create rules for *purchase*, *account creation*, and *account login* events in Fraud Protection.
 - To access purchase rules, click **Purchase protection** on the left navigation.
 - To access account creation and account login rules click **Account Protection (preview)** on the left navigation.
 There are two tabs on the **Account Protection** page, **Account Creation** and **Account Login**.

-> [!NOTE]
-> You cannot view or create rules or lists in the INT environment.
-You must use the PROD environment to display the Account Protection page and work with rules and lists.

 ### Details (name and description)